royaltm/node-ip2location/README.md

     location.close();

 Each call to new Ip2Location(dbname, "shared") will try to re-open shared memory first.
-To unlink shared memory call (e.g. for database upgrade) call:
+To unlink shared memory (for e.g. database upgrade) call:

     Ip2Location.deleteShared();